JujuAdams/Dynamo/latest/faq.md

 ### What platforms does Dynamo support?

-Dynamo allows Note assets and datafiles to be read on any platform.
-Live reloading of assets in only available on Windows at this time.
+**Live reloading** of Included Files and Notes is only available on Windows, Mac, and Linux at this time.
+Utilising Dynamo's callback system when loading Included Files is supported on every platform.

 &nbsp;